andrew/ultimate-awesome/README.md

 - [Understanding-X-In-JavaScript](https://github.com/RicoLiu/Understanding-X-In-JavaScript) - Understanding X Series In JavaScript Lists.
 - [awesome-links](https://github.com/rinotc/awesome-links) - 勉強していて参考になったURL集.
 - [awesome-tech-list](https://github.com/rizkyzhang/awesome-tech-list) - A curated list of awesome things related to web develomment I found on my web development journey.
-- [awesome-biomedical-knowledge-graphs](https://github.com/robert-haas/awesome-biomedical-knowledge-graphs) - A curated list of biomedical knowledge graphs and of resources for their construction.
 - [react-awesome-answers](https://github.com/roderickfung/react-awesome-answers) - React.js front end pulled from awesome answers api (rails), setup redux practice (practice for react challenge).
 - [dreadful-clean-code](https://github.com/rodmoioliveira/dreadful-clean-code) - DCC is an awesome list of rebuttals to a dreadful idea.
 - [av-io-awesome](https://github.com/Rogersiver/av-io-awesome) - An awesome doc for all of the AV tools and tips I have collected.